Medical Staff Positions

 Leave your scrubs and business casual clothes at home, and come spend a week in “camp casual” attire.
 Camp is all about having fun, being dirty, and wearing the same clothes multiple days.
 More information on the CHMK Dress Code can be found on the online portal.

 CHMK is such a safe space for so many people.
 When you are there you feel at home, you feel understood.
-It was such a positive experience- it’s such a privilege to support kids with diabetes who get to have the time of their lives for a week! -Claudia Lewis, PA
+It was such a positive experience- it’s such a privilege to support kids with diabetes who get to have the time of their lives for a week!

-- Completion of the CHMK Application through CampSite.
+- CHMK Application through CampSite

-- Completion of an Online Child Abuse Awareness Training.
+- Online Child Abuse Awareness Training

-- Completion of pre-season staff training.
+- Pre-season staff training.
 Varies by position.

-- Completion of all required volunteer onboarding paperwork.
+- All required volunteer onboarding paperwork

-- Attend Medical Staff Training.
+- Attend Medical Staff Training

 Unless all required information and forms are completed in full prior to the first day of staff training, you will not be able to work at camp.

-CHMK Medical Committee
+CHMK Medical Advisory Committee

 If you are interested in learning more about the committee or serving as a member, please reach out to